gsagnol/picos/doc/index.rst

 **News**

  * 15 Apr.
 15: **Picos** :ref:`1.1.0 <download>` **Released**
     * PICOS is now compatible with **python 3+** (and remains compatible with python 2.6+).
 Many thanks to `Sergio Callegari <http://www.unibo.it/faculty/sergio.callegari>`_ for this compatibility layer !
 If you plan to work with PICOS and python3, think to install the most recent version of your solver (Mosek, Cplex, Gurobi, or Cvxopt).
 SCIP is not supported in python3+ at this point (but remains supported with python 2.x).

-    * PICOS is now available on **github**.
+    * PICOS is now available on `github <http://github.com/gsagnol/picos>`_.

  * 30 Jan.
 15: **Picos** :ref:`1.0.2 <download>` **Released**